WesleyYep/canvas-lms-copy/README.md

 - Edit `config/domain.yml` file (this gets created in the Quickstart instructions) to contain the correct ip address
 - `public/javascripts/ajax_errors.js` file is hard-coded to redirect to our current live front-end.
 This should be changed to the address of the Assurity hosted Canvas Front-end
 - If using Quickstart, you'll also need to start the [delayed job](https://github.com/WesleyYep/Pre-Post-Course-System/wiki/How-to-run-background-worker-on-Canvas-backend-server) and don't forget about [data setup](https://github.com/instructure/canvas-lms/wiki/Quick-Start#data-setup)
-- Copy the address of the live site into the [constants.js](https://github.com/WesleyYep/Pre-Post-Course-System/blob/master/pre-post-course-system/imports/lib/constants.js) file on the react application.
+- Copy the address of the Canvas site into the [constants.js](https://github.com/WesleyYep/Pre-Post-Course-System/blob/master/pre-post-course-system/imports/lib/constants.js) file on the react application.
 If not using SSL, just copy the same address to both address fields (and port)
+- Go to the address of the Canvas site in a browser.
+You should see the Canvas default login page.
+Login with the admin account details that it would have prompted to create during the install.
+Hover cursor over "Courses" and choose the default account that you created (not site admin).
+- Go to "Settings" on the left side menu.
+Ensure "SIS Import", "Enable Profiles", "Users can edit name" and "User avatars" are checked.

 ### Recommended
 - Set username and password of postgres database (the connection strings in `imports/api/actions` files of the front-end application may need to change to take the username and password into account)